jardessonrb/storejs-web/README.md

 To download the project, do the following command on your terminal

 1. Run
-<br/>$ mypasta/git clone https://github.com/jardessonribeiroTI/plataforma-imersao-codeminer42.git
+<br/>$ mypasta/git clone https://github.com/jardessonribeiroTI/storejs-web.git

 2. Next
-<br/>$ myfolder/ cd platform-immersion-codeminer42
+<br/>$ myfolder/ cd storejs-web

-#### Step to backend

-3. Next you will enter each folder to download the dependencies of each one
-<br/>$ myfolder/platform-immersion-codeminer42/ cd backend

-4. Next execute the command
+3. Next
+To download to dependencies run
-<br/>$ mypasta/plataforma-imersao-codeminer42/backend/ yarn install
+<br/>$ myfolder/storejs-web/ yarn install

-5. Before running, it is necessary to run the project's migrations, for that run
-<br/>$ mypasta/plataforma-imersao-codeminer42/backend/yarn typeorm migration:run

-6. Finally, run the command
+4. Now run
-<br/>$ mypasta/plataforma-imersao-codeminer42/backend/ yarn start
+<br/>$ myfolder/storejs-web/ yarn start

-#### Step to frontend

-3. Next you will enter each folder to download the dependencies of each one in Backend
-<br/>$ myfolder/platform-immersion-codeminer42/ cd frontend

-4. Next execute the command
-<br/>$ mypasta/plataforma-imersao-codeminer42/backend/ yarn install

-5. Finally, run the command
-<br/>$ mypasta/plataforma-imersao-codeminer42/backend/ yarn run dev

 ## Author's final note about the project.

-This project had a short time and was developed during the academic term of the university, and could not have a greater focus on its development.
-However, he fulfilled his duty to show us and make experience about software development and have an experience of "real life of a programmer", deadlines, PR's, code review, and meetings.
-There are many things to improve on this project and, of course, complete it with all the necessary functionality.
-But it has already served a lot for my knowledge and improvement as a programmer and even as a person.
+This project helped me a lot to develop my weakness, which was the frontend, it helped me to understand some concepts, some practices and, moreover, think about the business rules even though I was in the frontend.

 Author: Járdesson Ribeiro.